 The greatest merit of drama study is that it is an interesting and enjoyable way to experience Japanese language.
 If it is not enjoyable, there is no point in learning drama.

-6. make the most of both subtitle and dubbing
+6. Make the most of both subtitles and dubbing

 Also, while Japanese dramas generally use fictitious names of people, companies, and products, American dramas often use real names as they are.